DanielHernandezGalvez/DanielHernandezGalvez/README.md

 Hi there! 👋👋👋

-My name is Daniel, I was born in Jalisco, México
+My name is Daniel, I am a FrontEnd Developer from Jalisco, México

-I'm starting to get involved in React FrontEnd development

 ⭐Knowledge: